keu/docs/astro/resource-reference-aws.md

 If the node count for your cluster reaches the maximum node count, new tasks might not run or get scheduled.
 Astronomer monitors maximum node count and is responsible for contacting your organization if it is reached.
 To check your cluster's current node count, contact [Astronomer Support](https://support.astronomer.io).

-### Deployment Worker Size Limits
+### Worker instance size resource reference

 Worker Pod size can be configured at a Deployment level using the **Worker Resources** setting in the Cloud UI.
 This setting determines how much CPU and memory is allocated a worker Pod within a node.

-The following table lists the maximum worker Pod size that is supported on Astro for each worker node instance type.
+The following table lists all available instance types for worker nodes, as well as the Pod size that is supported on Astro for each instance type.
 As the system requirements of Astro change, these values can increase or decrease.
 If you try to set **Worker Resources** to a size that exceeds the maximum for your cluster's worker node instance type, an error message appears in the Cloud UI.

 | Node Instance Type | Maximum AU | CPU       | Memory       |
 |--------------------|------------|-----------|--------------|